THE PILLOW BLOG

 Video interview by the Goethe-Institut China with Beata on “Pornography & Society”

-What materials can be used to trace the elusive nature of sexuality?
-How are our bodies and their desires entangled in power relations - how to deal with them?
+What materials can help us get to the bottom of the elusive nature of sexuality?
+How are our bodies and their desires entangled in power dynamics—and how do we deal with that?
 Alone or with others?
 Publicly or privately?
-By emphasizing the beautiful or the difficult sides?
-With play or seriousness?
+By emphasizing the beautiful or the difficult aspects?
+With playfulness or seriousness?
 Being sweet or being angry?
-Do you even have to decide - and why is it always so much about deciding "This is good and this is bad!" when it comes to sexual matters?
-Silvan Hagenbrock, online editor of the Goethe-Institut China, spoke to Beata about her work and vision for the issue of the online magazine "yì" focusing on "Pornography and Society".
+Do we even have to decide—and why is it always so much about deciding “This is good and this is bad!” when it comes to sexuality?
+For the issue of the online magazine “yì” focusing on “Pornography and Society,” Silvan Hagenbrock, online editor at the Goethe-Institut China, spoke with Beata about her work and vision.

 Watch the video here.